SeduceProject/piseduce_doc/_posts/behind_the_scenes/2020-05-29-picluster-setup-from-scratch-ep2.md

 ```
 CONF_SWAPSIZE=1024
 ```
-Now, we can install the NFS service:
+The NFS file system is ready now.
+We install the NFS service:
 ```
 apt install nfs-kernel-server
 ```